vnbrs/cep.cr/README.md

 # cep.cr : the Brazilian way

-cep.cr is an awesome Crystal library to fetch Brazilian post codes easily.
+cep.cr is an awesome Crystal library to fetch Brazilian post codes easily using Postmon API.

 ## Installation